-Any domestic or foreign organization exempt under section 501(a) or section 529(a) must file Form 990-T if it has gross income from a regularly carried on unrelated trade or business, of \$1,000 or more.
+• Any domestic or foreign organization exempt under section 501(a) or section 529(a) must file Form 990-T if it has gross income from a regularly carried on unrelated trade or business, of \$1,000 or more.
 See Regulations section 1.6012-2(e).
 Gross income is gross receipts minus the cost of goods sold.
 (See Regulations section 1.61-3.)

-A disregarded entity, as described in Regulations sections CAUTION 301.7701-1 through 301.7701-3, is treated as a branch or division of its parent organization for federal tax purposes.
+A disregarded entity, as described in Regulations sections 301.7701-1 through 301.7701-3, is treated as a branch or division of its parent organization for federal tax purposes.
 Therefore, financial information applicable to a disregarded entity must be reported as the parent organization's financial information.

-Organizations liable for the proxy tax on lobbying and political expenditures must file Form 990-T. See the Line 37-Proxy Tax on page 16 for a discussion of the proxy tax.
+Organizations liable for the proxy tax on lobbying and political expenditures must file Form 990-T. See Line 37-Proxy Tax on page 16 for a discussion of the proxy tax.
 If your organization is only required to file Form 990-T because of the proxy tax, see Proxy Tax Only under Which Parts To Complete, beginning on page 4.

-Čolleges and universities of states and other governmental units, as well as subsidiary corporations wholly owned by such colleges and universities, are also subject to the Form 990-T filing requirements.
-However, a section 501(c)(1) corporation that is an instrumentality of the United States and both organized and exempted from tax by an Act of Congress does not have to file.

-Organizations that are liable for other taxes (such as the section 1291 tax (line 35c or 36 of Form 990-T) or recapture taxes (line 42 of Form 990-T)) must file Form 990-T. See pages 15 and 16 of the instructions for a discussion of these items.
-If your organization is only required to file Form 990-T because of these taxes, see Other Taxes under Which Parts To Complete, beginning on page 4. • Fiduciaries for the following trusts that have \$1,000 or more of unrelated trade or business gross income must file Form 990-T:

-1. Individual Retirement Accounts (IRAs) described under section 408(a),

-2. Simplified Employee Pensions (SEPs) described under section 408(k),

-3. Simple Retirement Accounts (SIMPLE) described under section
+- Colleges and universities of states and other governmental units, as well as subsidiary corporations wholly owned by such colleges and universities, are also subject to the Form 990-T filing requirements.
+However, a section 501(c)(1) corporation that is an instrumentality of the United States and both organized and exempted from tax by an Act of Congress does not have to file. - Organizations that are liable for other taxes (such as the section 1291 tax (line 35c or 36 of Form 990-T) or recapture taxes (line 42 of Form 990-T)) must file Form 990-T. See pages 15 and 16 of the instructions for a discussion of these items.
+If your organization is only required to file Form 990-T because of these taxes, see Other Taxes under Which Parts To Complete, beginning on page 4. - Fiduciaries for the following trusts that have \$1,000 or more of unrelated trade or business gross income must file Form 990-T: - Individual retirement accounts (IRAs) described under section 408(a), Simplified employee pensions (SEPs) described under section 408(k), - 3.
+Simple incentive match plans (SIMPLEs) described under section 408(p), - 4.
+Roth IRAs described under section 408A(b), - 5.
+Coverdell education savings accounts (ESAs) described under section 530(b), - 6.
+Archer medical savings accounts (Archer MSAs) described under section 220(d), and - 7.
+Qualified tuition programs described under section 529.

-408(p)

-Roth IRAs described under section 408A(b),

-5. Coverdell education savings accounts (ESAs) described under section 530(b),

-6. Archer Medical Savings Accounts (Archer MSAs) described under section 220(d), and

-7. Qualified tuition programs described under section 529.